Terminalia chebula: Description

 Terminalia chebula is a medium to large deciduous tree growing to 30 m tall, with a trunk up to 1 m in diameter.
 The leaves are alternate to subopposite in arrangement, oval, 7–8 cm long and 4.5–10 cm broad with a 1–3 cm petiole.
 They have an acute tip, cordate at the base, margins entire, glabrous above with a yellowish pubescence below.
 The dull white to yellow flowers are monoecious, and have a strong, unpleasant odour.
 They are borne in terminal spikes or short panicles.
 The fruit is drupe-like, smooth ellipsoid to ovoid, 2–4.5 cm long and 1.2–2.5 cm broad, blackish, with five longitudinal ridges.
 They are yellow to orange-brown in colour, with a single angled stone.

 Distribution and habitat

 Terminalia chebula Is found throughout southern and southeast Asia including in India, Sri Lanka, Bhutan, Nepal, Bangladesh, Myanmar, Cambodia, Laos, Vietnam, Indonesia, Malaysia, Pakistan and Thailand.
 In China, it is native in western Yunnan and cultivated in Fujian, Guangdong, Guangxi (Nanning), and Taiwan (Nantou).

-In India, it is found in the sub Himalayan region from Ravi, eastwards to western Bengal and Assam, ascending up to the altitude of 1500 m in the Himalayas.
-This tree is wild in forests of northern India, central provinces and Bengal, common in Madras, Mysore and in the southern part of the Bombay presidency.
+In India, it is found in the sub Himalayan region from Ravi, eastwards to western Bengal and Assam, ascending up to an altitude of 1500 m in the Himalayas.
+This tree is wild in forests of northern India, central provinces and Bengal, common in Tamil Nadu, Karnataka and Maharashtra.

 Its habitat includes dry slopes up to 900 m in elevation.